sanjosh/csdocs/physics/computation_and_statistical_mechanics.md

 # Card game

-Find minimum achievable error in guessing cards held by people High dimensional probability distributions are mathematically and computationally hard
+Find minimum achievable error in guessing cards held by people

+Such High dimensional probability distributions are mathematically and computationally hard

-Map it to spin glass
+Map the problem to a spin glass

 Boltzmann-Gibbs distribution